VEERESH069/customer_ai/README.md

 *   **Refactoring for Readability:** Midway through, my `app.py` file was becoming a monster.
 I made the decision to pause and refactor everything into a modular structure.
 It felt like a risk with the tight deadline, but it paid off immensely.
 The final code is so much cleaner and feels like a real application now.
 *   **The Power of RAG:** Seeing the RAG pipeline work for the first time was a huge "aha!" moment.
 Sending a whole document to an LLM is inefficient.
 Retrieving only the most relevant chunks first and then sending them to the LLM is so much smarter and more scalable.
 I'm really excited about the potential of this architecture.

-Thank you for the opportunity to work on this assignment.
-I had a lot of fun building it and I'm looking forward to discussing it further!
+Looking for wonderful feedback, Come on lets improve it together.